scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 The importance of astronomical PAHs
 ===================================

+..
 The astrophysical relevance of PAHs cannot be overstated.
+As
-As interstellar molecules go, they are extraordinarily large, intermediate in size between molecules and particles, with properties of both.
+.. interstellar molecules go,

+PAHs are extraordinarily large, intermediate in size between molecules and particles, with properties of both.
 The PAHs that dominate the interstellar emission contain some 50-100 carbon atoms.
 In contrast, the largest non-PAH carbon-rich